Hedaox/ninjinentities/README.md

 - Install Forge 1.7.10 : https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.7.10.html
 - Install DBC : http://main.jingames.net/minecraft-mods/dragon-block-c/downloads-and-installation/
 - Put the mod in the ".Minecraft/mods" folder : https://github.com/Hedaox/ninjinentities/releases/download/1.1.1.0/ninjinentities-1.1.1.0.jar

+# Special Thanks

+Special thanks to JinRyuu and Ben for making the DBC mod.
+Also special thanks to FinTheHuman and JakeTheDog, for their help by making the movie models.

 # Make a donation